NISRA-Tech-Lab/71-ssb-pcos/README.md

 #### [background-quality-report.Rmd](code/html_publication/background-quality-report.Rmd)

+This script is not automatically updated with values from the data and requires manual editing before creating a new version.
 In order to output a new version of the Background Quality Report HTML document:

  1. Ensure `config.R` script is up to date.
  2. Update text in Rmd file.